phalpern/WG21-halpern/destructive_move.md

 _Effects_: Constructs copies of the elements in `from` into the memory pointed to by `to` and destroys the elements in `from`.
-If `is_nothrow_destructive_movable<T>::value` is true, the copies are constructed as if by `destructive_move`, otherwise by copy construction.
+If `is_nothrow_destructive_movable<T>::value` is true, the copies are constructed as if by `uninitialized_destructive_move`, otherwise by copy construction.

 _Throws_: Nothing unless the copy constructor for `T` throws.
 If an exception is thrown, the call shall have no effect.